 Over the years, the school continued to grow.
 It was renamed Alabama Christian College in 1953, and 11 years later the present property on the Atlanta Highway was purchased.

 In 1975, the college opened extended campuses in Birmingham, Huntsville and Mobile.
 The Thomas Goode Jones School of Law was acquired in 1983, and a year later the college was accredited as a four-year university.

-In the years since the college became Faulkner University, the campus’s physical plant has grown to include new buildings for classrooms and administration, new residence halls and apartments, a student multiplex, modern facilities for the football, soccer, baseball and softball programs, and a fine arts theater that houses the acclaimed Faulkner University Dinner Theatre.
+In the years since the college became Faulkner University, the campus’s physical plant has grown to include new buildings for classrooms and administration, new residence halls and apartments, a student multiplex, modern facilities for the football, soccer, baseball and softball programs.
 Plans are also underway for a major renovation of the Gus Nichols Library.